-So do you simply have to endure the pollen season and bear the discomfort?
+So, do you simply have to endure the pollen season and bear the discomfort?
 No!
 Experts even advise against it.
 Because if you are constantly exposed to your allergies, this can intensify your allergies in the long run and even increase the risk of asthma.

-It is therefore advisable to take specific measures in order to be exposed to as few pollen as possible that may cause allergy symptoms.
+It is therefore advisable to take specific measures in order to be exposed to as little pollen as possible that may cause allergy symptoms.

 To find out which grass, herb or flower pollen are causing your symptoms, a blood test for IgE antibodies is a sensible first step.
-This helps you to protect yourself from the triggers of a possible allergy.
+This helps you protect yourself from the triggers of a possible allergy.

 Who should take the test?

-A pollen allergy test may be useful for all individuals who display typical spring or summer allergy symptoms such as sneezing, stuffy nose and itchy eyes.
+A pollen allergy test may be useful for all individuals who display typical spring or summer allergy symptoms such as sneezing, a stuffy nose and itchy eyes.

 How does the test work?

-What will the result tell me?
+What will the results tell me?